Gilderoy (outlaw): Popular versions of Gilderoy's life

 Several popular versions of his life were published such as Lives and Exploits of English Highwayman, Pirates and Robbers.
 The time period of his activities is moved forward and his execution given as being in 1658 with various fantastical and highly exaggerated elements added.
 Gilderoy has been placed in the same category as Robin Hood, Twm Siôn Cati and the aforementioned Rob Roy McGregor.

 Gilderoy is said to have come from a good family with an estate in Perthshire that he inherits at the age of twenty one upon his father's death.
 Despite advice from friends and relations he quickly bankrupts the estate by his recklessness.
 His mother eventually refuses him further funds and as a result he cuts her throat, rapes his sister and a servant following which he sets fire to her home having robbed her of all her remaining valuables.

 A considerable reward is offered for his capture and Gilderoy flees to France where he purchases fine clothes and finds himself one day in a cathedral near Paris where Cardinal Richelieu is preaching with the king in attendance.
 Gilderoy steals money from the cardinal's purse that he had left on his seat, the king spots his actions but Gilderoy gives a sign to indicate that it is a prank, the king later finding, to his great embarrassment, that he has been duped.
 Fleeing France he enters Spain, carrying out outrageous robberies wherever he goes.
 In Madrid he steals a great deal of valuable silver plate from the Duke of Medinaeceli.

 After an absence of three years Gilderoy feels that it is safe to return to Scotland.
-Although Gilderoy was in fact executed in 1636 in these versions of his life he is said to have taken advantage of the confusion caused by the English Civil War (1642–1651) to gather together a band of brigands and to have terrorised people throughout the counties of Athol, Lockable, Angus, Mar, Baquahan, Moray and Sutherland, demanding cattle from his victims to gain his protection, a practise known as blackmail.
+Although Gilderoy was in fact executed in 1636 in these versions of his life he is said to have taken advantage of the confusion caused by the English Civil War (1642–1651) to gather together a band of brigands and to have terrorised people throughout the counties of Athol, Lochaber, Angus, Mar, Baquahan, Moray and Sutherland, demanding cattle from his victims to gain his protection, a practise known as blackmail.
 The Earl of Linlithgow is recorded a victim, Gilderoy stealing a diamond ring, a gold watch and eighty gold coins from him.